getporter/operator/docs/content/quickstart/_index.md

      Digest: sha256:22cdfad0756c9ce1a8f4694b0411440dfab99fa2e07125ff78efe555dd63d73e
    ```

-## Uninstall a bundle

-This isn't supported yet.
-Once it's implemented, uninstall is triggered when the CRD is deleted.

 ## Retry the last operation

 If your bundle operation failed, you can run it again by changing the `porter.sh/retry` annotation on the installation CRD and then re-applying the file with `kubectl apply -f`: